-Samsung’s highly anticipated flagship phones, the Galaxy S8 and the Galaxy S8 Plus, are set to be released on April 21.
-That’s merely a week from today and fans can’t wait to get their hands on them.
+Samsung’s highly anticipated flagship phones, the Galaxy S8 and Galaxy S8 Plus, are set to be released on April 21.
+That’s merely a week from today, and fans can’t wait to get their hands on them.

-There are plenty of reasons to be excited about the new S8s – beautiful edge-to-edge screens with virtual home buttons, facial recognition, new 10nm processors, DeX desktop support, Bluetooth 5.0 with dual audio streaming, a headphone jack and free high-quality AKG earphones out of the box.
+There are plenty of reasons to be excited about the new S8s, including beautiful edge-to-edge screens with virtual home buttons, facial recognition, new processors, DeX desktop support, Bluetooth 5.0 with dual audio streaming, a headphone jack and free high-quality AKG earphones out of the box.

-However, there’s one much-hyped feature that won’t be as functional as promised when the S8 launches in the U.S. – Samsung’s own digital assistant Bixby.
+There’s one much-hyped feature, though, that won’t be as functional as promised when the S8 launches in the U.S.: Samsung’s own digital assistant, Bixby.

-According to a statement from Samsung, the S8 and S8 Plus will have Bixby’s voice controls and support for the English language will be turned on via software update later this spring instead.
+According to a statement from Samsung, the S8 and S8 Plus will have Bixby’s voice controls, and support for the English language will be turned on via a software update later this spring.

-Samsung has big plans for Bixby but as evidenced by this delay, it’s still a work in progress.
-The company claims that Bixby will allow S8 owners to completely control everything on their phones via voice but currently, even the voice control part is still incomplete.
+Samsung has big plans for Bixby, but, as evidenced by this delay, it’s still a work in progress.
+The company claims Bixby will allow S8 owners to completely control everything on their phones via voice, but, currently, even the voice-control part is still incomplete.

 Prices are expected to start at about $720 for the S8 and $840 for the S8 Plus.
 U.S. models will come in silver, gray and black.